Crutovel/SoftServe-TeamProject/README.md

+# IT-Academy Project

-The current project is to be an online IT-Academy organisational app, where all the students and teachers will be able to plan, organize and schedule their work effectively.
+## The current project is to be an online IT-Academy organisational app, where all the students and teachers will be able to plan, organize and schedule their work effectively.